Pregnancy crisis 1

-A constructive Christian response, heads versus hearts, feeling like a ‘bad feminist’, and the three options
+A constructive Christian response, heads versus hearts, paternalistic gynaecologists, and ambiguity in the ultrasound clinic

 A good place to get help if you or someone you know is experiencing an unplanned pregnancy (or if you’d like to find your local pregnancy crisis centre in the UK) is Pregnancy Choices Directory.